 A healthy skin barrier ensures that moisture stays in our skin.
 A damaged skin barrier can cause dryness, irritation, redness, and even acne.

 So using products with ceramides is ideal for those with dry skin.

 The Inkey List Ceramide Night Treatment

-The Inkey List Ceramide Night Treatment is formulated with a 3% multi-ceramide complex that works overnight to rehydrate the skin.
+The Inkey List Ceramide Serum (formerly called Ceramide Night Treatment) is formulated with a 3% multi-ceramide complex that works overnight to rehydrate the skin.

 It also contains 2.5% multi-molecular hyaluronic acid to hydrate and soothe multiple layers of skin.

 This treatment can be applied 2-3 nights a week in place of your regular moisturizer

 This is the step of your skincare routine that you want to seal in all of the hydrating ingredients applied in the earlier steps of your skincare routine.

 Look for moisturizing creams and lotions made with hydrating and replenishing ingredients such as hyaluronic acid, ceramides, shea butter, glycerin, fatty acids, and antioxidants.